 Placement of the Dental Restoration

-Dr. Shulman will secure your replacement teeth at the final placement appointment at our Northeast Philadelphia dental office.
-If you had only one missing tooth, he’ll attach the custom dental crown to the single implant.
-He’ll attach a dental bridge to the two or more implants if you had several consecutive missing teeth.
-He can also attach a new implant denture if you were missing most or all your teeth.
+Dr. Shulman or Dr. Sardina will secure your replacement teeth at the final placement appointment at our Northeast Philadelphia dental office.
+If you had only one missing tooth, they’ll attach the custom dental crown to the single implant.
+They will attach a dental bridge to the two or more implants if you had several consecutive missing teeth.
+They can also attach a new implant denture if you were missing most or all your teeth.

 Schedule an Appointment